-Economics Interactive Tutorial September 19, 2010 (Instructions)
+Economics Interactive Tutorial modified August 19, 2013 (Instructions)

 Demand

 Copyright © 1985, 1988, 1991, 1996, 1998 Samuel L. Baker.
-Last modified 7/27/2011.

 This tutorial introduces the concept of demand.
 We'll include some numerical examples to give you practice in interpreting demand charts and graphs.